urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 Once the **cost map** and the **obstacle map** are calculated the **final cost map** is obtained as the sum of both maps, so that, the cost of the cells near to the obstacles is incremented.
 Therefore, the **final cost map** will be the one used by the taxi to navigate.
 The navigation part follows the next structure:
 - Get the position of the car relative to the map.
-- Run through all the cells that form an aXa square around the taxi and get the coordinates relative to the map of the cell with less cost.
+- Run through all the cells that form an -aXa square around the taxi and get the coordinates relative to the map of the cell with less cost.
 The dimensions of the square (number of layers) have been previously established.
 - Once the cell with less cost is founded, check if the target is reached (with some tolerance) and end navigation in case it is.
 - Convert cell coordinates with minimum cost to world coordinates relative to the taxi and calculate speeds the following way:
   - **angular_speed:** is calculated as the atan2 of these coordinates.